Vipul26Singh/covid-telegram/README.md

 After creating bot you will get the API Key for the bot Also, suppose link of the channel is https://t.me/vip_bgpt_vaccine_notifier than vip_bgpt_vaccine_notifier is the **telegram_channel_id**

+# Thank You

+Feel free to make contributions and add any issues.